fourthgarage/data-science-and-fried-peaches/README.md

 * Logistic regression: AUC=0.84
 * SVM classifier: AUC=0.87

 The best result showed SVM classifier with SVM features.
-I fitted SVC, then added distances to support vectors as new features and fitted SVC again
+I fitted SVC, then added distances to support vectors as new features and fitted SVC again.